sean-code/jobs-API/README.md

 #### Optional functionality

-* Authentication - signup and login
-* JWT - Bearer Token
+-- Following are implemented to enhance security

+  * UUID as Primary Key - UUID consists of 32 hex digits separated by four dashes, which makes it quite challenging to remember.
+At some level this relieves the vulnerability of data manipulation.

+  * Authentication - signup and login helps protect all routes used in this API.
+You have to be registered in the system through sign up, so then you can access login, and eventually through login you can have access to all other endpoints.

+  * JWTs - JSON Web Tokens implementation makes the API secure because they contain a signature that can be verified to ensure validity.

-* Password Encryption - Bcrypt encryption
+  * Password Encryption using Bcrypt - Bcrypt encryption of passoword is essential because it the password is saved in the db in a salted format.

 #### General Overview
 * Applicants Management: ...